 Of course, other elements of the workforce too are deeply unhappy: over-worked and endlessly scapegoated, our GPs are reported to be the most stressed in western Europe, and almost one in three expects to leave the health service in the next five years.
 Meanwhile, paramedics — dangerously busy, their training budgets having been slashed — are losing more days to work-related stress than ever before.
 But there has, perhaps, been no more outrageous display of the Conservatives’ contempt for those who strain to save our lives than their abolition last July of annual bursaries for student nurses and midwives.
 Applications to nursing and midwifery courses have nose-dived by 23 per cent as a result, and so we can say with some justification that the Tories directly intend to exacerbate the chronic under-staffing that is operating to compromise, in every NHS service, the welfare of staff and patients alike.

 The question must be asked, then: to what end are the Tories dispensing all this misery?
 Why are they determined to destroy the NHS?
-Noam Chomsky once explained the ‘standard technique of privatization’ employed by governments hell-bent on waging class war: ‘defund, make sure things don’t work, people get angry, you hand it over to private capital’, for whom accumulation is still Moses and the prophets.
+Noam Chomsky once explained the ‘standard technique of privatization’ employed by governments hell-bent on waging class war: ‘defund, make sure things don’t work, people get angry, you hand it over to private capital’, for whom accumulation is, and will always be, Moses and the prophets.
 Suddenly the nefarious logic of Tory health policy since 2010 becomes screamingly apparent.

 The brute facts are these.
 In 2012 the Tories’ Health and Social Care Act was passed, marking the ‘final stage in the conversion of the NHS into a market-based system’.
 In 2014-5, the second year after the HSCA came into force, privatisation increased by 500 per cent on the year before.
 In February 2016 it was reported by the NHS Support Federation that the private sector had been awarded ‘£5.5bn worth of NHS clinical contracts’ between April 2013 and January 2016 — ‘more than a third of the total value of contracts put out to tender’ in that time.
 These contracts, moreover, encompassed ‘every aspect of the patient journey’.